bartczernicki/MachineIntelligence-TextAnalytics-TPLDataFlows/README.md

 ![TPL Pipeline](https://github.com/bartczernicki/MachineIntelligence-TextAnalytics-TPLDataFlows/blob/master/TPLDataFlows-Pipeline.png)

 Features:
-* The console app uses selected 30 books from the Project Gutenberg site from various authors: Oscar Wilde, Bram Stoker, Edgar Allen Poe and performs enrichment using multiple enrichment steps
+* The console app uses 30 selected books from the Project Gutenberg site from various authors: Oscar Wilde, Bram Stoker, Edgar Allen Poe and performs enrichment using multiple AI enrichment steps
 * Downloads book text, processes text analytics & embeddings, creates a vector database in SQL, demonstrates vector search and answers a sample question using semantic meaning from OpenAI embeddings
-* Stores all enrichment output in a JSON file
+* Stores all enrichment output for each book in a seperate JSON file
 * Rather than processing text analytics enrichment in single synchronous steps, it uses an data flow model to create efficient pipelines that can saturate multiple logical CPU cores
 * Illustrates that SQL Server or Azure SQL can be used as a valid Vector Store, can perform vector search and provide Q&A over the database
 * Demonstrates how to create a Machine Intelligence & Text Analytics Pipeline can be combbined using TPL DataFlows
-* The console application is cross-platform .NET 8.x; it will run on macOS, Linux, Windows 10/11 x64, Windows 11 ARM
+* The console application is cross-platform .NET 8.x.
+It will run on macOS, Linux, Windows 10/11 x64, Windows 11 ARM

 Requirements:
 * Visual Studio 2022, .NET 8.x